-In this post we will learn how to configure IC 555 astable circuit to create various siren and alarm sound effect generator circuits
+In this post we will learn how to use IC 555 to create 6 interesting siren and alarm sound effect generator circuits.

 The versatile astable multivbrator configuration of IC 555 allows us to implement it for making various types of sirens and alarm circuits.
 This becomes possible because an astable is basically a waveform generator, and can be customized for generating different types of sound waveforms, resembling alarm and sirens sounds.